H2Swine/flac/man/flac.md

 The encoder will auto-detect input format except headerless raw PCM, and by default output *.flac* file extension - though *.oga* if \--ogg sets Ogg FLAC output.
-See subsection **Format options** for raw / Ogg FLAC.
+See section **Format options** for raw / Ogg FLAC.

 ### Options for compression and audio processing